lorenzschmid/pyRN2483/README.md

 Small Python library to interface the RN2483 LoRa module over a serial connection.
 Once connected, the library allows to receive and transmit data over LoRa directly with the module.
 Supports micropython and desktop machines.

+## Installation

+1. Clone this repository `git clone https://github.com/lorenzschmid/pyRN2483.git`
+2. Change into the new directory `cd rn2483`
+3. Install package with `pip`: `pip install .`

 ## Micropython Example

     import pyb